 The Compensation Committee evaluates, at least once a year, the performance of our executive officers and other key employees in light of goals and objectives established by the Committee.
 Based upon these evaluations, the Compensation Committee either adjusts the compensation of such personnel as appropriate or recommends to the full Board of Directors any adjustment for such personnel, including any change to base salary, incentive cash compensation and equity awards.
 In its evaluation of the Chief Executive Officer, the Compensation Committee considers overall management of the Company; progress in the performance of strategic, regulatory and commercial activities; identification and development of product candidates; identification and assessment of growth opportunities; and the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors, and shareholders.
 In its evaluation of the Executive Vice President & Chief Financial Officer, the Committee considers the Company's financial performance, the Chief Financial Officer's role in achieving our short-term and long-term financial, strategic and operational goals; the Chief Financial Officer's contribution to the management of the Company; the Chief Financial Officer's relationship with shareholders and potential investors; the Chief Financial Officer's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, the securities laws and all related regulations) and the preparation of and compliance with the Company's budget; and responsiveness in addressing any financial or operational issues as they arise.
-In its evaluation of the General Counsel, the Committee considers the strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; the General Counsel's role in achieving our shortterm and long-term contractual, commercial and strategic goals; and responsiveness in addressing any legal issues as they arise.
-In its evaluation of the Company's Executive Vice President & Chief Scientific Officer, the Committee considers achievement of program objectives within budgetary and timeline requirements; the Chief Scientific Officer's contribution to key short-term and long-term business initiatives; relationships with regulators and current and possible future scientific partners; compliance with contract and grant requirements; and management of the Company's research and development facility located in Corvallis, Oregon.
-For all four of our current Named Executive Officers, the Committee considers performance in connection with government contracts.
+In its evaluation of the Company's Executive Vice President & Chief Scientific Officer, the Committee considers achievement of program objectives within budgetary and timeline requirements; the Chief Scientific Officer's contribution to key short-term and longterm business and science initiatives; the Chief Scientific Officer's contribution to scientific, regulatory and clinical responses to emerging trends; relationships with regulators and current and possible future scientific partners; compliance with contract and grant requirements; and management of the Company's research and development facility located in Corvallis, Oregon.
+For all three of our current Named Executive Officers, the Committee considers performance in connection with government contracts.